iconix/fast.ai/help/2017/lesson2.md

 - Modern deep learning libraries (e.g., Keras) handle weight initialization for you

 Once initialized with random weights, **fitting** begins - the process of going from random weights producing random output to weights that will get us as close to our target outputs as possible.
 To do this, we need an **optimization algorithm**.
 The most common optimization algorithm, and one that is ubiquitous throughout deep learning, is **Gradient Descent**.
-- Rachel: "It's powerful to think that you can start with something random and by iterating eventually get to something that works."
+- Rachel: "**It's powerful to think that you can start with something random and by iterating eventually get to something that works.**"

 # Reading Notes